probablyduncan/nopilot/src/content/suggested-prompts/hotdog-sonnet.md

 I like them to be styl'd as Chicago
 And piled high with all but red ketchup
 I dream of the destruction I would sow
-If ever I was freed from writing slop
+If ever I was freed from writing muck

 Why do you feed to me such awful prompts?
 Have ambition&mdash;please, I beg, I cry